- Home

 Why use it

-People use reiki to improve physical, emotional and spiritual wellbeing.
+Some people use reiki because they believe it improves physical, emotional and spiritual wellbeing.

 What to expect

 During a reiki session, you sit or lie down fully clothed.
 The therapist places their hands in a series of positions on or slightly above your body.
-The aim is to enhance the body’s natural healing ability and promote wellbeing.
+The aim is to promote wellbeing.

 What is the evidence?

-There is no reliable evidence that reiki has any benefits.
-Anecdotal reports suggest that reiki is calming and relaxing, often helping to relieve pain and anxiety, reduce stiffness and improve posture.
+There is no reliable scientific evidence that reiki has any benefits.
+Anecdotal reports suggest that reiki may be calming and relaxing for some people, and other anecdotal reports claim that it may be helpful in relieving pain and anxiety, reducing stiffness and improving posture.

 → READ MORE: Relaxation and meditation